ChiragGaur13/Python-notes/Python.md

 # 5
 ```

-### Loop control Statment

-- **Break Statment**:The break statement is used to exit the loop prematurely when a certain condition is met.

-- **Continue Statment**: The continue statement is used to skip the current iteration of the loop and continue with the next iteration.

-- **Pass Statment**: The pass statement is a null operation; it is used when a statement is required syntactically but you do not want any command or code to execute.

 # Functions

 Functions are reusable blocks of code that perform a specific task.
 Functions help in modularizing code and improving code readability.